New York Eliminates Broker Fees In An Unexpected Move

 “This is going to make it much easier for ordinary working people to find an affordable apartment,” Michael McKee, treasurer of TenantsPAC, told CNN.

-However, some real estate experts believe the outlawing of the fee might have some consequences for renters in the city where some of the world’s most famous celebrities reside.
-Most recently Madonna offered up her apartment to Prince Harry and Meghan Markle, as reported by The Inquisitr.
+However, some real estate experts believe the outlawing of the fee might have some consequences for renters in the city where some of the world’s most affluent people reside.
+Most recently Madonna offered up her New York City apartment to Prince Harry and Meghan Markle as a third option for the royal couple who are planning to split their time between the United Kingdom and Canada, as reported by The Inquisitr.

 A real estate broker has to get paid regardless and if it is not coming out of the tenants’ pockets, the landlord will likely have to pay, which might result in higher rent, Bloomberg reported.